DCC-EX/dcc-ex.github.io/docs/ex-commandstation/include_testing.md

-\|tinkerer\| \|engineer\| \|BR\| Additional options (throttles) for testing and diagnosing issues are available and is described in the `/ex-commandstation/advanced-setup/controllers`{.interpreted-text role="doc"} page if needed .
+\|tinkerer\| \|engineer\| \|BR\| Additional options (throttles) for testing and diagnosing issues are available and is described in the `/ex-commandstation/advanced-setup/controllers` page if needed .
 :::

 Connect Everything: